arexbold/Poke-Plat-Intro-Skip/README.md

 # Poke-Plat-Intro-Skip

-This is an intro skip for Pokemon Platinum to make running Kaizo IronMON much less painful.
+This is an intro skip for Pokemon Platinum to make running IronMON much less painful.

 Romhack made by Arex -